bluemountaincyber/building-detections-azure/workbook/docs/exercises/exercise1.md

             commands will detect it and remind you to do so if necessary.
             ```

     2. Now, you can deploy the resources using the `apply` argument.
-When prompted to continue, type `yes` and press `enter`.

         ```powershell
         terraform apply
         ```

+        !!! note

+            When prompted to perform these actions, type `yes` and press `enter`.

-        !!! summary "Expected Results"
+        !!! summary "Expected results"

             ```powershell
             data.azuread_client_config.current: Reading...